karthikviswanathn/token_geometry/README.md

 ```
 python src/summarize.py --input_dir results --method structured --model_name Llama-3-8B
 ```
-This was computed using AMD Genoa CPU node with 192 cores and a reserved memory of 336GB.
+This was computed using an AMD Genoa CPU node with 192 cores and a reserved memory of 336GB.
 It takes around 25 minutes to compute all the observables with the NO computations taking around 20 minutes for `2242` prompts for each model.
 It is possible to have a more optimized